jvkiran/testrepo/src/data/pages/terms-launch.md

 -   When you visit any of our websites or use any features or resources available on or through our websites.
 When you visit our website, your device and browser may automatically disclose certain information (such as device type, operating system, browser type, browser settings, IP address, language settings, dates and times of connecting to a website and other technical communications information), some of which may constitute Personal Data;
 -   When you submit your resume/CV to us for a job application;
 -   When you acquire the Tokens; and
--   When you are participating in the **Initial Token Exchange** (as defined which is accessible at [Network Launch Terms](https://oceanprotocol.com/terms-launch#network-launch-terms)).
+-   When you are participating in the **Initial Token Exchange** (as defined which is accessible at [Network Launch Terms](#network-launch-terms)).

-#### 2.3 Creation of Personal Data
+#### 2.4 Creation of Personal Data

 In the course of your interaction on the Ocean Protocol platform, we may also create Personal Data about you, such as records of your interactions with us and details of your transaction history.

-#### 2.4 For which purposes we use your Personal Data
+#### 2.5 For which purposes we use your Personal Data

 We use your Personal Data to provide, maintain and improve our Services, to grant you access to Ocean Protocol and enable you the use of the Ocean Protocol and the Ocean Protocol platform.
 For marketing purposes, we use your Personal Data only if and as long as we have received your explicit prior consent and in accordance with respectively applicable additional legal requirements in your jurisdiction.
 We do not sell your Personal Data to third parties.

-In addition, you acknowledge that the purpose of our Service is to provide information about the **Project**, the **Whitelisting** and the **Initial Token Exchange** (the foregoing capitalised terms are defined which is accessible at [Network Launch Terms](https://oceanprotocol.com/terms-launch#network-launch-terms)).
-If you submit Personal Data to us for the purpose of being whitelisted for participation in the Initial Token Exchange and/or as a potential acquiror of the Tokens, you consent to our collection, processing, use and disclosure of such personal data for the purposes of such whitelisting and also the issuance, distribution, use and circulation of or exchange for the Tokens.
+In addition, you acknowledge that the purpose of our Service is to provide information about the **Project**, the **Whitelisting** and the **Initial Token Exchange** (the foregoing capitalised terms are defined which is accessible at [Network Launch Terms](#network-launch-terms)).
+If you submit Personal Data to us for the purpose of being whitelisted for participation in the Initial Token Exchange and/or as a potential acquiror of the Tokens, we will  collect, process and disclose such personal data for the purposes of such whitelisting and also the issuance, distribution, use and circulation of or exchange for the Tokens.

-#### 2.5 Lawful basis for Processing Personal Data
+#### 2.6 Lawful basis for Processing Personal Data

 In Processing your Personal Data in connection with the purposes set out in this Policy, we may rely on one or more of the following legal bases, depending on the circumstances:

--   we have obtained your explicit prior consent to the Processing (this legal basis is only used in relation to Processing that is entirely voluntary – it is not used for Processing that is necessary or obligatory in any way);
+-   we have obtained your explicit prior consent to the Processing (this legal basis is only used exceptionally in relation to Processing that is entirely voluntary – it is not used for Processing that is necessary or obligatory in any way);
 -   the Processing is necessary in connection with any contractual relationship that you may enter into with us;
 -   the Processing is required by applicable law;
 -   the Processing is necessary to protect the vital interests of any individual; or